Integrative Mental Health

 Mind–Body Connection

-• Chronic pain (back pain, joint pain, muscle tension, etc.)
+• Chronic pain (back pain, joint pain, muscle tension, hypermobility)

 • Headaches and migraines